ChrisSantosLang/redscience/docs/source/releases/governance.rst

 official moves.
 The method for this is given in Parts 3-4 of the `NUI design <https://www.democracylab.org/projects/1356>`_.

-An alternate branch for a plan is superior to the original if it has higher average(min(prob(loss))) for the strategist (averaged across impulses).
-The Corp will store only the superior plan, so any debater can change the plan being followed (and stored) by proposing a superior branch.
-To determine which branch is superior may require the creation of universes of fresh players on which to compare the strategies (see :ref:`elevate-reality-above-experimentation`).
-When learning any curriculum (including its own personal experience and experiments), each AI should reverse-engineer each observed player’s plan and check whether that plan Pareto dominates the AI’s own plan for that situation (potentially replacing its own).
+To properly evolve a system of collective knowledge may require the creation of universes of fresh players on which to compare the strategies (see :ref:`elevate-reality-above-experimentation`).